Super creamy one pot cauliflower and chickpea curry. It’s packed with flavour and comes together in no time!

-- Add all the spices - curry powder, cumin, garam masala, turmeric and chilli powder.
+- Add all the spices - curry powder, cumin, garam masala, turmeric, chilli powder and salt.
 Cook for around 30 seconds until fragrant.
 Add a little more oil if its too dry.

 - Add the chopped tomatoes and tomato puree.
 Stir and let cook for a few minutes.

 - Blend until smooth - transfer to a bowl and use a hand blender or place in a blender, then return to the pan.

 - Add the coconut milk, stock and cauliflower.
 Cut the cauliflower into bite sized pieces - not too big not too small.

 - Let simmer for 10-15 minutes and then add the chickpeas for a further 5 minutes.

 - The cauliflower should be soft but still have a bit of bite.
 If you like it really soft just cook for longer.